openstf/adbkit/README.md

 #### client.root(serial[, callback])

 Puts the device into root mode which may be needed by certain shell commands.
-A remount is generally required after a successful root call.
+A remount is generally required after a successful root call. **Note that this will only work if your device supports this feature.
+Production devices almost never do.**

 * **serial** The serial number of the device.
 Corresponds to the device ID in `client.listDevices()`.
 * **callback(err)** Optional.
 Use this or the returned `Promise`.